carlos-montiers/yaso-fork/README.md

 This fork bypass those limits and achieve:
 - 64-bit.
-- A max memory limit of 1 TB !!
+- A max memory limit of 256 GiB !
 - Delphi 10 and Free Pascal compilers.

 Usage: